 The food here is unpretentious and seasonally driven, making the backyard all the more inviting of a spot to dine.
 A seasonal cocktail, like the summery Pimm’s Cup with strawberry and limoncello, and a wood-fired pizza — the mushroom pizza with ricotta and Calabrian chili is a standout — make for a fine meal.
-Book now.

 For steak al fresco: Arnette’s Chop Shop

 Arnette’s is a modern hidden surprise in residential Brookhaven.
 The swanky steakhouse features a second-level patio with comfortable seating and fire pits that come in handy even in the summertime.